-Kicking off with those tips on the running escape as a survival posture, I first pointed out the importance of blocking their arm from reaching through past your hip.
+Following on from the beginner class, I moved into my usual tips on the running escape as a survival posture.
+I first pointed out the importance of blocking their arm from reaching through past your hip.
 Ideally you want to block that by jamming your forearm to your thigh, so that you elbow is by your hip.
 This will need to be mobile, as they will be trying to wriggle past.

 Putting your arm under your knee can work too, depending on your flexibility, but be careful of reaching too far under your leg.
 It may leave you vulnerable to them collapsing your leg on top of your arm, trapping both limbs (unless you're flexible enough to get your heel right to your hip, which should be a strong enough structure to prevent that).

 If they do manage to get their arm in, dig it back out using your elbow and knee.
 You can also drive your shin into the crook of their elbow and recover your position, or potentially try and recover guard by spinning off that leverage point (Beneville calls this the 'shin in elbow trick' in his book).
 I should note that it is possible to escape while their arm is through (Marcelo teaches it that way, IIRC), but personally I find it much tougher when they have that arm through.

 The second survival tip is being very careful of their attempts to take your back.
 Especially if they have an arm through and can reach your opposite hip, they will try to lift you up and slide their leg underneath.
 That will then help them to put in their hooks and take the back.
 If they do start to take your back, block their second hook with your elbow and knee (in the same way you were blocking their arm), hopefully setting you up to either get back to the running escape, or perhaps starting a pass off the back escape.
 Blocking the first hook with your hand is another possibility, but that could potentially leave your neck vulnerable.